debugged-llc/chrysler-reverse-engineered/README.md

-This repository contains information that I discovered while on my quest to reverse engineer my Chrysler vehicle.
+This repo contains what I discovered from reverse engineering my Chrysler vehicle.